olivecc/miscellaneous/directed_reading_summaries/README.md

 # COMP0007 Directed Reading

 Essays written for the COMP0007 'Directed Reading' module at UCL.
-These represent my first foray into formal typesetting, and as a result are a little rough around the edges.
+These represent my first foray into formal typesetting, and as a result are a little rough around the edges (although the hard limit of 4 pages per summary didn't help either).
 The essays are comprised of summaries of the following notable papers from theoretical computer science (listed in the order in which I wrote their respective summaries):

 * *Gaussian Elimination is not Optimal*, V. Strassen